Pet Allergy

 Which pets commonly cause allergies?

-Cats, dogs, and small mammals like hamsters and guinea pigs.
+Cats, dogs, and sometimes small mammals like hamsters, guinea pigs, and rabbits.

 What are symptoms of a pet allergy?

-Congestion, sneezing, runny nose, itchy eyes, and skin rashes.
+Congestion, sneezing, runny nose, itchy eyes, coughing, and skin rashes.

 How is a pet allergy diagnosed?

-Through medical history, physical exam, and allergy testing.
+Through medical history, physical exam, and tests like skin prick or blood tests.

 If you have any feedback, please get in touch.